 Installing a Rubber Roof

 This image shows where we are busy installing a Rubber Roof over a Tar and Gravel Roof.
 The process is a fiberglass asphalt base over the gravel, then a self-adhering modified bitumen base sheet to the fiberglass paper.
-After a Torch down rubber roof gets fused to the base.
+After that, a Torch down rubber roof gets fused to the base.

 The final Rubber Roof Installation

-This is what the result looks like after we have installed a Two-ply Rubber Roof over a Tar and Gravel roof.
+The picture shows what the result looks like after we have installed a Two-ply Rubber Roof over a Tar and Gravel roof.
 This roof will easily last 40 years without any maintenance.